denoiseR: A Package for Low Rank Matrix Estimation: Methods for low-rank matrix estimation

-Keeping the first $k$ singular values and setting the others to zero in \eqref{eq:tsvd} amounts to hard thresholding the singular values.
-The most popular alternative consists in soft thresholding them (see \citet{Dono94b} for definitions of hard and soft thresholding functions):

-Singular values smaller than a quantity $\lambda$ are set to 0 and the others are shrunk towards 0 by an amount $\lambda$ (note that with hard thresholding, the later are not shrunk towards 0).
-The estimator associated with \eqref{eq:soft} is the closed form solution to
+We start by considering direct extensions of the truncated SVD estimator \eqref{eq:tsvd} using singular value shrinkage.
+Perhaps the best known estimator of this type arises via the nuclear norm regularized method studied by \citet{Cai08}:

 where ${\Norm{\mu }_{*}}$ is the nuclear norm of the matrix $\mu$.
+Algorithmically, this method is equivalent to soft-thresholding singular values in \eqref{eq:tsvd} (see \citet{Dono94b} for definitions of hard and soft thresholding functions):

-Many studies \citep{shabalin2013reconstruction,sardy15, JosseWager} showed with simulations that the soft-thresholding estimator gives small mean squared error (MSE) with low signal to noise ratio (SNR) but struggles in other regimes.
+In other words, singular values smaller than a quantity $\lambda$ are set to zero and the others are shrunk towards zero by an amount $\lambda$ (in contrast to hard thresholding, where singular values are either unmodified or then set to zero).
+The number of non-zero singular values provides an estimation for the rank $k$.
+Many studies \citep{shabalin2013reconstruction,OS:2014,sardy15, JosseWager} showed both analytically and with simulations that the soft-thresholding estimator gives small mean squared error (MSE) to recover $\mu$ with low signal-to-noise ratio (SNR) but struggles in other regimes.

 For more flexibility, the adaptive trace norm estimator (ATN) of \citet{sardy15} uses two regularization parameters $(\lambda, \gamma)$ to threshold and shrink the singular values:

 This estimator denoted $\hat \mu_{(\lambda, \gamma)}$ is the closed form solution to